Where to Stay in Chad

 A regional guide to accommodation across the country

 $15-30 buys you a clean double in a provincial auberge.
 That's the baseline.
-Chad doesn't do five-star chains; it does raw Saharan nights where the stars and the lions outside your tent are the amenities.
-Outside N’Djamena, lodging is family-run and honest: concrete cell-like rooms with shared showers in provincial towns, palm-thatched huts on Lake Chad's shore, canvas tents in Zakouma National Park where the wildlife viewing is excellent.
-The capital clusters its hotels along the Chari River and near the airport—everywhere else you sleep where the pavement ends.
-Power cuts are routine, Wi-Fi is a bonus, hot water is never guaranteed, yet the welcome is warm and prices are among the lowest in Central Africa.
-Expect $60-120 for a mid-range hotel with generator and pool in N’Djamena, $250-400 for the only true luxury lodges inside Zakouma.
+Chad doesn't do five-star chains.
+It does raw Saharan nights where the stars and the lions outside your tent are the amenities.
+Outside N'Djamena, lodging is family-run and honest: concrete cell-like rooms with shared showers in provincial towns, palm-thatched huts on Lake Chad's shore, canvas tents in Zakouma National Park where the wildlife viewing is excellent.
+The capital clusters its hotels along the Chari River and near the airport, everywhere else you sleep where the pavement ends.
+Power cuts are routine, Wi-Fi is a bonus, hot water is never guaranteed.
+Yet the welcome is warm and prices are among the lowest in Central Africa.
+Expect $60-120 for a mid-range hotel with generator and pool in N'Djamena, $250-400 for the only true luxury lodges inside Zakouma.
 Budget travelers can survive on $20 per day if they eat local and accept cold showers.
-Basic campements in the desert, surprisingly polished business hotels in the capital—Chad runs the full range.
+Basic campements in the desert, surprisingly polished business hotels in the capital, Chad runs the full range.
 Book Zakouma six months ahead.
 Everywhere else a phone call the day before still works.
 The window is tight: November-March when nights are cool and roads are passable.
 April-May hits 45 °C and many properties close.
 Rainy-season months July-September cut off the south; Zakouma lodges shut.

 Find Hotels Across Chad